saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 ---
 # TV Operation

+## Fireplace TV
+**Short Remote:** Use this to navigate the TV menu.
+The TV will start at volume 0, so you will need to pull the volume toggle button upwards for sound to hear.
-## Remotes:
+## Dining Room TV:
 - **Long Remote:** Use this to power the TV on/off and adjust the volume.
-- **Short Remote:** Use this to navigate the TV menu.

 ## TV Apps:
 Unfortunately, we don't have Netflix.
 Instead, use the Steamio or Prime app for movies and TV shows.
+Feel free to use YouTube as well.

 ---
 # Aircon & Fireplace Operation